 Truthfully, few people manage to put 20% of their income into savings.
-Depending on how old you are when entering the workforce, however, this situation may be something to look at carefully.
-Retirement isn't impossible even if you start late, but it takes a lot more discipline and sacrifice.
+Depending on how old you are when you start working, however, how much you save needs to be something you think about very carefully.
+Retirement isn't impossible, even if you start late, but it takes a lot more discipline and sacrifice.